 Spells out tough penalties for violations.

 While it obviously didn’t stop spam, it did make it illegal and hopefully, ultimately, less attractive to spammers (like I said, we can only hope!).

 There are also many other laws and regulations around the world surrounding electronic marketing.
 If you live or work in Canada, or mail to folks who do, you’ll want to be sure to collect and catalog express consent as outlined in the new Canadian Anti-Spam Laws (CASL) as well.

-What I mean by this article’s title is that there are rules to great design and they matter.
-While breaking the rules in art can be a good thing and has been known to produce some fabulous and innovative compositions, for the most part, you need to at least be aware of “best practices” first before heading into this delicate territory!
+That is to say, there are rules to great design and the rules matter.
+While breaking rules in art can be a good thing (and has been known to produce some fabulous and innovative compositions), for the most part, you need to at least be aware of industry best practices first before heading into this delicate territory!

 Here’s some basic rules designed to guide you away from some of the more common mistakes.

 Use Consistent Fonts: In the same way you carefully consider your campaign/brand’s color palette, you should also think about font families.
 Fonts evoke “feelings” just like colors or imagery.
 Prevailing wisdom is to limit a composition to a maximum of 2-3 fonts.
 When selecting fonts, try to chose those that compliment each other.
 Check out this Design School article for more on the topic!

 Don’t Use Display Fonts for Body Copy: Using display fonts in the body copy defeats the purpose of using display fonts!
 They should stand out and be different than the body copy.
 Usually display fonts are larger, bolder, and/or a bit more flamboyant that body copy.
 But, if it’s used too much and inappropriately, the copy just becomes that much harder for the reader to comprehend.